-Following the filing of the investigation report with the Enterprise Chamber in November 2023, the relevant minority shareholder has filed three new requests with the court, two of which the Enterprise Chamber already dismissed in full at the end of March 2024.
-The hearing of the third request, which is a request to establish mismanagement on the basis of the investigation and to order certain definitive measures at the Company is scheduled for mid-September 2024 and the Company has the opportunity to file a written statement of defense beforehand.
+Following the filing of the investigation report with the Enterprise Chamber in November 2023, the minority shareholder filed three new requests with the Enterprise Chamber, including a request to establish mismanagement on the basis of the investigation report and to order certain definitive measures at the Company.
+Each of these requests was dismissed in full.